dajuly20/node-red-contrib-onkyo-ri/README.md

 Creating a C++ implementation and adding a NodeRed wrapper for it is planned for the near future.

 # Installation
+This Repository includes a executable compiled for **Rasperry Pi 4 on a 32 Bit Raspian** intallation.... which shouuuuuld run just fine on "any" pi.
+If it doesn't run or when you are running 64 Bit you could consider running ``rm onkyoricli && ./build `` to recompile.
+Even though I daubt that there would be any benefits by going to 64 Bit.
+(If you think there are benefits - let me know ;-)

 The dependency comes pre compiled and should just run fine out of the box.
 Test by executing. ```./Onkyo-RI-Rasperrypi/onkyoricli```